Wyoming Foundation Grants

 The Wyoming Foundation was established in 1974 by Dr. James MacCallum as a means to improve the quality of life in Wyoming County.
 Since 1977, the Wyoming Foundation has actively supported a wide variety of cultural, educational and human service organizations.

 In 2012, the Wyoming Foundation, in conjunction with the community and nonprofit professionals, undertook a survey to identify the most pressing needs of Wyoming County.
-The Wyoming County Health Needs Assessment was introduced to the public at a September forum.
+The Wyoming County Needs Assessment was introduced to the public at a September forum.

 During the 2018 competitive grant cycle, the Wyoming Foundation awarded grants to nine nonprofit organizations in Wyoming County that support a wide variety of community needs.